-For awhile, it seemed that the benefits of piggybacking credit were going to disappear, even for people who used the practice legitimately.
+For a while, it seemed that the benefits of piggybacking credit were going to disappear, even for people who used the practice legitimately.

-Once an authorized user is added to the account, the entire history of that credit card account appears on the authorized user's credit report and included in their credit score.
-None of the cardholder's other cards or loans will appear on the authorized user's credit history, just the one card.
+Once an authorized user is added to the account, the entire history of that credit card account appears on the authorized user's credit report and is included in their credit score.
+None of the primary cardholder's other cards or loans will appear on the authorized user's credit history, just the one card.

-Piggybacking became a way for people with bad credit to fake higher credit scores without having actually done the work to build credit to build credit on their own.
+Piggybacking became a way for people with bad credit to fake higher credit scores without having actually done the work to build credit on their own.
 As a result, they'd see a boost in their credit score.
 Then, they would use the higher score to qualify for loans, credit cards, and interest rates they wouldn't have been able to get otherwise.

-In response, FICO tweaked their eponymous score to allow lenders to better predict fraudulent authorized user accounts.
-The company originally planned to remove authorized user accounts from the calculation completely, but fortunately for legitimate authorized users, chose the more consumer friendly route.
+In response, FICO adjusted its formula to help lenders better predict fraudulent authorized-user accounts.
+The company originally planned to remove authorized-user accounts from the calculation completely, but fortunately for legitimate authorized users, FICO chose the more consumer-friendly route.

 Is Piggybacking Illegal?

-U.S. law says that someone who commits bank fraud "knowingly executes, or attempts to execute, a scheme or artifice to defraud a financial institution; or to obtain any of the moneys, funds, credits, assets, securities, or other property owned by, or under the custody or control of, a financial institution, by means of false or fraudulent pretenses, representations, or promises."
+U.S. law says that someone who commits bank fraud "knowingly executes, or attempts to execute, a scheme or artifice to defraud a financial institution; or to obtain any of the money, funds, credits, assets, securities, or other property owned by, or under the custody or control of, a financial institution, by means of false or fraudulent pretenses, representations, or promises."
 The crime is punishable by a maximum $1 million fine or 30 years in prison or both.

-Based on the definition, credit card piggybacking could be considered bank fraud, but, to date, there has been no official ruling on the practice.
+Based on the definition, credit card piggybacking could be considered bank fraud, but to date there has been no official ruling on the practice.

 Does Piggybacking Still Work?

-It's not as easy to artificially boost your credit score because the credit industry has closed on in the loophole.
-Some credit card issuers do not report authorized user accounts to the credit bureaus or they only report the account when the authorized user actually has a credit card on the account.
+It's not as easy to boost your credit score artificially, because the credit industry has closed in on the loophole.
+Some credit card issuers do not report authorized-user accounts to the credit bureaus, or they only do when an authorized user actually has a credit card on the account.